-Students partner with M Health Fairview to address PPE shortage
+Undergrads partner with M Health Fairview to address PPE shortage

-Just a few weeks ago, M Health Fairview contacted College of Science and Engineering professor Steven Saliterman asking for help designing disposable gowns for health workers.
-Saliterman assembled 18 of his biomedical engineering students.
-Within five days, they had created a safe, functional gown design that could be rapidly manufactured for use in Minnesota hospitals.
+May 12, 2020-Just a few weeks ago, M Health Fairview contacted College of Science and Engineering professor Steven Saliterman asking for help designing disposable gowns for health workers.
+Saliterman then assembled 18 of his biomedical engineering students.

+Within two weeks, they had created a safe, functional gown design that could be rapidly manufactured for use in Minnesota hospitals.
 Now, local companies Red Fox Innovations and Polar Plastics are rapidly producing the gowns-at a rate of 5,000 to 10,000 per day-and shipping them to M Health Fairview clinics.